nnellans/terraform-guide/README.md

   - How to find the storage (name, resource group, etc.)
   - How to authenticate to the storage (service principal, access key, etc.)
   - Read the documentation for your chosen Remote Backend type for more information.
-- Remote Backends can NOT use Terraform variables or references, these values must be hard-coded
+- `backend` blocks can NOT use Terraform variables or references, these values must be hard-coded
-  - Terraform sets the Remote Backend as the very first step, even before it processes variables
+  - This is because Terraform sets the Remote Backend as the very first step, even before it processes variables
   - Do NOT put sensitive values directly in this block.
 Instead, you have a couple of options to provide these values in other ways:
     - 'Partial Configuration'.
 This is where the `backend` block is missing key/value pairs and instead you provide them via switches to terraform.exe.
 Partial Configuration has 2 options:
     - Option 1 is individual key/value pairs:  `terraform.exe -backend-config="key=value" -backend-config="key=value"`